infinitesky/Sentiment-Analysis/README.md

 		</ul>

 TODO:
-Keep http connection Alive while displaying result by setting header to "keep-alive"
+Keep http connection Alive by setting header to "keep-alive" in order to prevent timeout when displaying result.